 How can aspiration “during the swallow” be diagnosed with FEES when you cannot see the airway during the swallow?

-In addition, the literature shows that aspiration occurs only about 7% of the time ‘during’ the swallow!
 The majority of aspiration occurs either before or after the swallow, which can be seen with amazing clarity on FEES.
 The ENTIRE FEES procedure is being recorded, unlike the MBSS (videoswallow) where the fluoro is turned off in between swallows to reduce radiation exposure to the patient.
-Literature suggests the MBSS is NOT always capturing aspiration after the swallow from residue or backflow from the esophagus.
-It is also important to remember that in comparison to the MBSS, the FEES procedure is better at capturing the ‘true picture’ of what is going on with pt in natural eating position self feeding, allowing for assessment of fatigue over time, identifying etiology of pill dislodgment, determining the need for ENT/GI consults for suspected laryngeal pathologies, assessing secretion management, and identifying whether unilateral weakness is impacting the swallow.
+Literature suggests the MBSS is NOT always capturing aspiration after the swallow from piecemeal swallows, residue, or backflow from the esophagus.
+Comparison studies have already taken place and the published findings support both procedures are effective at identifying penetration/aspiration with no statistical difference.
+If you’d like to dive a bit further into specificity and sensitivity of the two procedures check out the Reseach section of our website.

 When should I request a physician’s order for FEES?

-The patient is ever changing during the critical/acute care phase; therefore, the instrumental swallow report from the hospital stay may not accurately portray the patient’s current performance.
-Also, rather than the patient being fully upright with shoulders down and fed one bite/drink at a time by someone else during fluoroscopic assessment, the FEES procedure captures the patient in his/her ‘natural’ eating position self feeding.
+The patient is ever changing during the critical/acute care phase, therefore, the instrumental swallow report from the hospital stay may not accurately portray the patient’s current performance.
+Also, rather than the patient being fully upright with shoulders down and fed one bite/drink at a time by someone else during fluoroscopic assessment, the FEES procedure captures the patient in his/her ‘natural’ eating position self feeding food/liquid with no barium over time to capture the true picture of what happens at a meal.
 This type of assessment may be best suited once the patient has discharged from the hospital to a less critical level of care (LTACH, Rehab Hospital, SNF, LTC).
-A swallow evaluation should not solely be used as a reactionary ‘after the aspiration fact’ assessment.
-It is a preventative, cost effective tool, especially to determine safety of solid/liquid status and decrease re-hospitalizations for pneumonia, acute respiratory distress, UTIs, etc.
+An instrumental swallow evaluation should not solely be used as a reactionary ‘after the aspiration fact’ assessment.
+It is a preventative, cost effective tool to determine safety of solid/liquid status and decrease re-hospitalizations for pneumonia, acute respiratory distress, UTIs, dehydration, electrolyte imbalance, etc.

 Are there any contraindications for FEES?